 There is great power in words.
 The casual use of "damn" trivializes the awfulness of divine judgment.
 Using "hell" as a cuss word diminishes the appalling thought of an eternity apart from God.
 Sprinkling conversations with expletives related to sexual intimacy demeans the sacredness of the divinely ordained union of a man and a woman within the bounds of marriage.

 Believers of every culture clean up their language when they come to faith in Jesus.
 That's been true down through history.
 It's one of those "new things" Paul speaks about as he writes to the Corinthians.
-I personally observed the changing vocabulary of new believers in Italy and in Haiti, all without any prompting from a preacher.
+I personally observed the changing vocabulary of new believers in Italy and Haiti, all without any prompting from a preacher.
 Through the ages, the new tongue of believers has resounded with dignity and respect.

 A young man recently told me that he only cussed among friends and in the presence of certain professors.
 It was clear that he understood there was something not quite right about his use of foul language.
 He knew it apparently wasn't okay to use in front of everyone, but he could not resist the titillating experience of using "forbidden" words.
 He needed to listen to his conscience as it tried to confirm the words.
 Jesus says in Luke's gospel: "Out of the overflow of a man's heart his mouth speaks" (Luke 6:45). [ The power of Jesus' words ]

 To speak against swearing is neither excessive prudery nor a misguided attempt to squelch legitimate expression.
 Arguing against the use of foul language is an acknowledgment of the power of language.

-Does Jesus care if we cuss?
-Those people who say He doesn't display woeful ignorance of Scripture and a callous disregard for what believers through the centuries have experienced as well as an insensitivity to the voice of a sanctified conscience.
+Does Jesus care if we cuss, swear, or use profanity?
+People who say He doesn't care display woeful ignorance of Scripture, a callous disregard for what believers through the centuries have experienced, and an insensitivity to the voice of a sanctified conscience.

 This article originally appeared in an issue of The Echo, Southern Nazarene University's student newspaper